pstaykov/CustomBrain/README.md

 	- Builds a simple RAG chain using a `ChatPromptTemplate` and an `OllamaLLM` and runs a test query: "What is attention mechanism?".

 **Security & Notes**
-- Do not commit real API keys.
-The repository currently contained an example `.env` with a key; remove any real keys and rotate them immediately if accidentally committed.
 - The `OllamaLLM` requires Ollama running locally and the named model available (`deepseek-r1:8b` in the example).
 If you don't have Ollama, replace the LLM with an OpenAI/other LLM wrapper supported by LangChain.
 - Package names for some LangChain integrations vary; if installation fails, check the package's PyPI name or install `langchain` and the specific integration package.